wso2-attic/esb-connectors/disqus/disqus-connector/disqus-connector-1.0.0/README.txt

 Steps to follow in setting integration test.

- 1. Download ESB 4.8.1 from official website.
+ 1. Download ESB 4.9.0-Alpha from official website.

  2. Deploy relevant patches, if applicable.

+ 3. Extract the certificate from browser by navigating to "https://www.disqus.com/" and place the certificate file in following locations.

+ 	i)  "<DISQUS_CONNECTOR_HOME>/disqus-connector/disqus-connector-1.0.0/org wso2.carbon.connector/src/test/resources/keystores/products"

+ 		Navigate to the above location from command prompt and execute 'keytool -importcert -file CERT_FILE_NAME -keystore wso2carbon.jks -alias "disqus"' in command line to import disqus  certificate in to keystore.
+Give "wso2carbon" as password.
+ 		NOTE : CERT_FILE_NAME is the file name which was extracted from disqus with  the extension, change it accordingly.
+Remove the copied certificate.

+ 	ii) "wso2esb-4.9.0-Alpha/repository/resources/security"

+ 		Navigate to the above location from command prompt and execute 'keytool -importcert -file CERT_FILE_NAME -keystore client-truststore.jks -alias "disqus"' in command line to import disqus certificate in to keystore.
+Give "wso2carbon" as password.
+ 		NOTE : CERT_FILE_NAME is the file name which was extracted from disqus with  the extension, change it accordingly.
+Remove the copied certificate.

- 3. Compress modified ESB as wso2esb-4.8.1.zip and copy that zip file in to location "{Disqus_Connector_Home}/disqus-connector/disqus-connector-1.0.0/org.wso2.carbon.connector/repository/".
+ 4. Compress modified ESB as wso2esb-4.9.0-Alpha.zip and copy that zip file in to location "{Disqus_Connector_Home}/disqus-connector/disqus-connector-1.0.0/org.wso2.carbon.connector/repository/".

- 4. Prerequisites for Disqus Connector Integration Testing.
+ 5. Prerequisites for Disqus Connector Integration Testing.

 	i) 	 Create an Disqus account using the URL "https://disqus.com/profile/signup/". ii)	 After creating and verifying account navigate to URL "https://disqus.com/api/applications/" to register application.